Farama-Foundation/PettingZoo/docs/sisl/waterworld.md

 `ev_speed`:  evading archea speed

-`poison_speed`:  speed of poison object
+`poison_speed`:  poison archea object

-`n_sensors`:  number of sensor dendrites on all archea
+`n_sensors`:  number of sensors on all pursuing archea (agents)

-`sensor_range`:  length of sensor dendrite on all archea
+`sensor_range`:  length of sensor dendrite on all pursuing archea (agents)

-`action_scale`:  scaling factor applied to all input actions

 `poison_reward`:  reward for pursuer consuming a poison object

 `food_reward`:  reward for pursuers consuming an evading archea

-`encounter_reward`:  reward for a pursuer colliding with another archea
+`encounter_reward`:  reward for a pursuer colliding with an evading archea

-`control_penalty`:  reward added to pursuer in each step
+`speed_penalty`:  scaling factor for the negative reward used to penalize large actions

 `local_ratio`: Proportion of reward allocated locally vs distributed among all agents

-`speed_features`:  toggles whether archea sensors detect speed of other objects
+`speed_features`:  toggles whether pursuing archea (agents) sensors detect speed of other archea

-`max_cycles`:  after max_cycles steps all agents will return done
+`max_cycles`:  After max_cycles steps all agents will return done